skyscnr-test/strata-template/README.md

 ## Making a strata from this template?
 Your to-dos:

-- Update any area marked `replace-me` with your stratum repo name and / or stratum description
+- Update any area marked `replace-me-strata-name` with your stratum repo name

+- Update any area marked `replace-me-strata-description` with your stratum description

+- Update any area marked `replace-me-folder-name` with the folder containing your stacks

 - Update any area marked `your-squad` with your squad name